datapastry/datapastry.github.io/_posts/2019-08-06-do-you-need-a-data-scientist-part-3.md

 ---
 title: "Do you really need a data scientist? _(3/3)_"
 author: Iskander Yusof
-excerpt: "When should you hire a data scientist?"
+excerpt: "When you should hire a data scientist."
 header:
   overlay_image: /assets/images/header-pastry-3.jpg
   overlay_filter: 0.6